Phillip Island birdwatching from my balcony is a delight.

 These huge birds can grow up to nearly two metres tall.
 Watching them tossing a fish around in their big pink beaks to correctly position it before swallowing, is a delight.

-On Phillip Island they are common but mostly at Rhyll wetlands and the Fisher wetlands, on the road to Churchill Island.
+On Phillip Island they are common but can mostly be seen at Rhyll Inlet, and the Fisher wetlands, on the road to Churchill Island.

 One of the great bird migrations of the world is the annual migration of the Short-tailed Shearwater.